aleph2c/miros/doc/recipes.rst

   names based on regular expressions, or build up your own signal language grammar and express it within your statecharts.

-These signal matching requirements could be met with the following code (this example is based on an adaptation of test `403 of the SCXML standard
+These signal matching requirements are met with the following code (this example is based on an adaptation of test `403 of the SCXML standard
 <https://www.w3.org/Voice/2013/scxml-irp/403/test403a.txml>`_):